Create Your Own 'Beauty And The Beast' Magic With Spotify's Playlist Maker

 The Rose Room

-Some of the 23 music tracks included in this playlist are “Beauty and the Beast (Finale) from the soundtrack, “I See The Light” from Tangled,“True Love’s Kiss” from Enchanted, Sia’s “Unforgettable,” Elton John’s “Can You Feel The Love Tonight,” and “A Whole New World.”
+Some of the 23 music included in this playlist are “Beauty and the Beast (Finale) from the soundtrack, “I See The Light” from Tangled,“True Love’s Kiss” from Enchanted, Sia’s “Unforgettable,” Elton John’s “Can You Feel The Love Tonight,” and “A Whole New World.”

 The Ballroom

-Some of the 16 music tracks included in this playlist are “Transformations” and “Be Our Guest” from the Beauty and the Beast soundtrack, “A Dream is a Wish Your Heart Makes” from Cinderella,“Snow White Overture,” and the London Pops Orchestra’s “When You Wish Upon A Star” from Pinocchio and “Part of Your World” from The Little Mermaid.
+Some of the 16 music included in this playlist are “Transformations” and “Be Our Guest” from the Beauty and the Beast soundtrack, “A Dream is a Wish Your Heart Makes” from Cinderella,“Snow White Overture,” and the London Pops Orchestra’s “When You Wish Upon A Star” from Pinocchio and “Part of Your World” from The Little Mermaid.

 Belle’s Bedroom

-Some of the 33 music tacks included in this playlist are “Belle” and “Something There” from the Beauty and the Beast soundtrack, “I See The Light” and “When Will My Life Begin” from Tangled,“I’m In Love With A Monster” from Hotel Transylvania,“La Vie En Rose,” Selena Gomez’ “The Heart Wants What It Wants,” and Kelly Clarkson’s “Break Away.”
+Some of the 33 music included in this playlist are “Belle” and “Something There” from the Beauty and the Beast soundtrack, “I See The Light” and “When Will My Life Begin” from Tangled,“I’m In Love With A Monster” from Hotel Transylvania,“La Vie En Rose,” Selena Gomez’ “The Heart Wants What It Wants,” and Kelly Clarkson’s “Break Away.”

 The Beast’s Room

-Some of the 23 music tracks included in this playlist are “Evermore” from the Beauty and the Beast soundtrack, “So Close” from Enchanted, John Legend’s “Love Me Now,” Dinah Washington’s “Cry Me A River,” Melody Gardot’s “Your Heart Is As Black As Night,” and “Touch the Sky” from Brave.
+Some of the 23 music included in this playlist are “Evermore” from the Beauty and the Beast soundtrack, “So Close” from Enchanted, John Legend’s “Love Me Now,” Dinah Washington’s “Cry Me A River,” Melody Gardot’s “Your Heart Is As Black As Night,” and “Touch the Sky” from Brave.

 The Dining Room

-Some of the 45 music tracks included in this playlist are “Be Our Guest” from the Beauty and the Beast soundtrack, “You’ve Got A Friend In Me” from Toy Story, Randy Newman’s “Monster’s Inc.,” “Once Upon A Dream” from Sleeping Beauty,“Cruella De Vil” from 101 Dalmatians, and Mark Rapp’s “Circle of Life” from TheLion King.
+Some of the 45 music included in this playlist are “Be Our Guest” from the Beauty and the Beast soundtrack, “You’ve Got A Friend In Me” from Toy Story, Randy Newman’s “Monster’s Inc.,” “Once Upon A Dream” from Sleeping Beauty,“Cruella De Vil” from 101 Dalmatians, and Mark Rapp’s “Circle of Life” from TheLion King.

 The Library

-Some of the 21 music tracks included in this playlist are “The Beast Lets Belle Go” from the Beauty and the Beast soundtrack, “Bedtime” from The Little Mermaid,“Elsa and Anna” from Frozen,“Field Trip” from Finding Nemo, “Paperman” from Wreck-it-Ralph, and Hans Zimmer’s “This Land” from The Lion King.
+Some of the 21 music included in this playlist are “The Beast Lets Belle Go” from the Beauty and the Beast soundtrack, “Bedtime” from The Little Mermaid,“Elsa and Anna” from Frozen,“Field Trip” from Finding Nemo, “Paperman” from Wreck-it-Ralph, and Hans Zimmer’s “This Land” from The Lion King.

 The Dungeon

-Some of the 16 music tracks included in this playlist are “The Beast” from the Beauty and the Beast soundtrack, “Poor Unfortunate Souls” from The Little Mermaid,“Escape from Muntz Mountain” from Up,“Mother Knows Best” from Tangled,“Prince Ali” from Aladdin, Philharmonic Orchestra’s “The Sorcerer’s Apprentice,” and “The World’s Most Dangerous Frog” from Muppets Most Wanted.
+Some of the 16 music included in this playlist are “The Beast” from the Beauty and the Beast soundtrack, “Poor Unfortunate Souls” from The Little Mermaid,“Escape from Muntz Mountain” from Up,“Mother Knows Best” from Tangled,“Prince Ali” from Aladdin, Philharmonic Orchestra’s “The Sorcerer’s Apprentice,” and “The World’s Most Dangerous Frog” from Muppets Most Wanted.

-If, however, you want to listen to the whole list of original soundtracks of Beauty and the Beast, which includes Celine Dion’s “How Does A Moment Last Forever” and Josh Groban’s “Evermore,” Spotify also has the whole Beauty and the Beast (Original Motion Picture Soundtrack/Deluxe Edition) playlist, as Mashable previously reported.
+If, however, you want to listen to the whole list of original soundtracks of Beauty and the Beast, which includes Celine Dion’s “How Does A Moment Last Forever” and Josh Groban’s “Evermore,” Spotify also has the whole Beauty and the Beast (Original Motion Picture Soundtrack/Deluxe Edition) playlist, as Mashablepreviously reported.

 Beauty and the Beast opens in theaters worldwide on March 16, 2017.